xak2000/nomad/website/source/docs/job-specification/service.html.md

 - `tls_skip_verify` `(bool: false)` - Skip verifying TLS certificates for HTTPS checks.
 Requires Consul >= 0.7.2.

-#### `header` Stanza
+#### `header` Block

-HTTP checks may include a `header` stanza to set HTTP headers.
-The `header` stanza parameters have lists of strings as values.
+HTTP checks may include a `header` block to set HTTP headers.
+The `header` block parameters have lists of strings as values.
 Multiple values will cause the header to be set multiple times, once for each value.

 ```hcl